bamboothemes/Zen-Grid-Framework-v4-Docs/01-overview/11-Using_ZGFv4_themes_with_Admintools_pro.md

 Using ZGFv4 themes with Admintools pro
 ======

 <a href="https://www.akeebabackup.com/products/admin-tools.html">Admintools Pro</a> is a very useful tool for managing and protecting your Joomla website.
-The pro version of Admintools contains a number of security features that can block some of the functioning required by your template.
+The pro version of Admintools contains a number of security features that can block some of the functionality required by your template.

 The functions that are blocked by Admintools pro are:
 - Reading template json files in the template admin